NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

    - [ ] Rename this image to `Background.jpg` and also place it in the `assets/images` folder.

 ##
-Now let's start coding with the help of AI.
+Now begin coding with the help of AI.
 ##

 ## 6. **Add HTML Boilerplate And Background Image**